-Arvind Kejriwal calls all-party meet to discuss Covid containment in Delhi
+Rs 2,000 fine for not wearing mask in Delhi: Arvind Kejriwal

-New Delhi, Nov 19: Delhi Chief Minister Arvind Kejriwal has called an emergency meeting on Thursday to discuss the dire coronavirus situation in the national capital as it grapples with a spurt in cases.
+New Delhi, Nov 19: Delhi Chief Minister Arvind Kejriwal on Thursday hiked the fine for not wearing mask to Rs 2,000 from Rs 500.

+"People are wearing masks.
+But there is leniency as well.
+We need to tighten the screws.
+The fine which was Rs 500 so far has been increased to Rs 2,000," Kejriwal said, addressing a press meet after an all-party meet held to address the Covid-19 situation of the Capital.

+"We want our brothers and sisters to celebrate Chhath Puja very nicely.
+Please celebrate but if 200 people enter into a pond at a time, and even if just one of them has COVID-19, all of them will contract the infection.
+This is also the opinion of experts," he said.

 Delhi recorded 7,486 fresh COVID-19 cases on Wednesday, taking the infection tally in the national capital to over 5 lakh, even as 131 new fatalities, the highest single-day death count till date, pushed the toll to 7,943, authorities said.